What is flu?

 What’s the difference between flu and COVID-19?

 Flu and COVID-19 are both respiratory viruses and have many of the same symptoms.
 There are some differences between them though.
 It can take longer for symptoms to develop with COVID-19 for example, and you may be contagious for longer.
 Although most people have a mild illness with COVID-19, you’re more likely to have serious complications than you are with flu.

 What should I do if I feel ill?

 With any respiratory virus, you’ll usually be able to manage your symptoms by yourself at home.
-That goes for both flu and COVID-19.
 Get lots of rest, make sure you’re drinking enough fluids, and take paracetamol or ibuprofen to manage your symptoms.

 Always seek medical help if your symptoms get worse, or if you’re not improving after a week.

 What can I do to protect myself from flu?